tuxfuxch/yarc/readme.md

   * TochSwipe Plugin for jquery (https://github.com/mattbryson/TouchSwipe-Jquery-Plugin)
   * Font Awesome for the very good symbol-font (http://fontawesome.io)
   * Kabooga for first testing and help in buxfixing, author of webinterface.xrc
-  * Martijn for correction of addon.xml, XBMC Team Member
+  * Martijn for correction of addon.xml, Kodi (former XBMC) Team Member
   * ruth440 for testing and feedback.
 I was pointed into the right direction

 ###Contact me